jaysylvester/citizen/README.md

 You have direct access to each engine's methods via `app.handlebars` and `app.jade`, allowing you to use methods like `app.handlebars.registerHelper()` to create global helpers.
 Keep in mind that you're extending the global Handlebars and Jade objects, potentially affecting citizen's view rendering if you do anything wacky because citizen relies on these same objects.

-In `article.hbs`, you can now reference objects you placed within the `content` object passed by the emitter, as well as objects within `params` such as the `url` scope:
+In `article.hbs`, you can reference objects you placed within the `content` object passed by the emitter. citizen also injects the `params` object into your view context automatically, so you have access to those objects as local variables (such as the `url` scope):

     <!DOCTYPE html>
     <html>